-The Contractor shall employ a phased-in implementation approach, as directed by AHCCCS to:

-- 1. Utilize the American Society of Addiction Medicine (ASAM) Criteria (Third Edition, 2013) in substance use disorder assessments, service planning, and level of care placement, and - 2.
-Implement standardized substance use disorder assessments as specified in the AMPM.
+The Contractor shall employ a phased-in implementation approach, as directed by AHCCCS to utilize the American Society of Addiction Medicine (ASAM) Criteria (Third Edition, 2013) in substance use disorder assessments, service planning, level of care placement, and implement standardized substance use disorder assessments as specified in the AMPM.
+This includes substance use disorder assessments for members who have co-occurring mental health and substance use disorders.
+Beginning October 1, 2022, the Contractor shall utilize ASAM Continuum for substance use disorder assessments for members age 18 and older.

-The Contractor shall submit, as specified in Section F, Attachment F3, Contractor Chart of Deliverables, a Case Management Plan that addresses how the Contractor will implement and monitor provider case management standards and caseload ratios for adult and child members.
-The Case Management Plan shall include performance outcomes, lessons learned, and strategies targeted for improvement.
-Following the initial submission, subsequent submissions shall include an evaluation of the Contractor's Case Management Plan from the previous year.
+The Contractor shall comply with the requirements for high needs provider case managers as specified in AMPM Policy 570.
+The Contractor shall submit, as specified in Section F, Attachment F3, Contractor Chart of Deliverables, a Provider Case Management Plan that addresses how the Contractor will implement and monitor provider case management standards and caseload ratios for adult and child members.
+The Provider Case Management Plan shall include performance outcomes, lessons learned, and strategies targeted for improvement.
+Following the initial submission, subsequent submissions shall include an evaluation of the Contractor's Provider Case Management Plan from the previous year.
+Refer to AMPM Policy 570.

-Adult System of Care: For adult members, the Contractor shall adhere to Nine Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems, that were developed to promote recovery in the adult behavioral health system; system development efforts, programs, service provision, and stakeholder collaboration must be guided by these nine principles.
+Adult's System of Care: For adult members, the Contractor shall adhere to Nine Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems that were developed to promote recovery in the adult behavioral health system; system development efforts, programs, service provision, and stakeholder collaboration shall be guided by these nine principles.
 The Contractor shall ensure use of:

-- 1. Standardized validated screening instruments by PCPs: The Contractor shall implement validated screening tools for Primary Care Providers (PCPs) to utilize for all adults related to behavioral health needs, social determinants of health, and trauma, - Streamlined service referral mechanism for PCPs: The Contractor shall implement a streamlined mechanism for PCPs to refer adults who are screened at risk for a behavioral health need to the appropriate behavioral health provider for further assessment, if not served through an integrated care provider, - 3.
+- 1. Standardized validated screening instruments by PCPs: The Contractor shall implement validated screening tools for PCPs to utilize for all adults related to behavioral health needs, social determinants of health, and trauma, - 2.
+Streamlined service referral mechanism for PCPs: The Contractor shall implement a streamlined mechanism for PCPs to refer adults who are screened at risk for a behavioral health need to the appropriate behavioral health provider for further assessment, if not served through an integrated care provider, - 3.
 Provider Case management services based upon a member's acuity and service needs.
-The Contractor shall comply with the requirements for provider case management standards and caseload ratios at the provider level.
-The Contractor shall ensure that caseload ratios are maintained in accordance with caseload weighting guidelines as outlined by AHCCCS.
-The Contractor shall ensure that case management and other support and rehabilitation services are provided to their assigned members in accordance with guidelines as outlined by AHCCCS, - 4.
-Psychosocial Rehabilitation, - 5.
-Centers of Excellence: Refer to Section D, Paragraph 72, Value-Based Purchasing, - 6.
-Implementation of Assertive Community Treatment (ACT), Supported Employment, Permanent Supportive Housing Services, and Peer-Run Organization and Family-Run Organization services consistent with Substance Abuse and Mental Health Services Administration (SAMHSA) Best Practices.
+The Contractor shall comply with the requirements for provider case management standards and caseload ratios as specified in AMPM Policy 570, - 4.
+Centers of Excellence: Refer to Section D, Paragraph 72, Value-Based Purchasing, and - 5.
+Implementation of Assertive Community Treatment (ACT), Supported Employment, Peer-Run Organizations, and Family-Run Organization services consistent with SAMHSA Best Practices.

-The Contractor shall participate in annual Fidelity Monitoring consistent with (SAMHSA) Best Practices for the following:
+Fidelity Monitoring (ACC-RBHA): The Contractor shall participate in annual Fidelity Monitoring consistent with SAMHSA Best Practices for the following: